 The second is related to residual transverse velocities, which lead to Coriolis accelerations.
-At uK temperatures, atoms have residual velocities of order of cm.s-1, which leads to Coriolis accelerations as large as $10^{-6}~\mathrm{m.s^{-2}}$ according to the second term of Eq.
+At μK temperatures, atoms have residual velocities of order of $cm s^{-1}$, which leads to Coriolis accelerations as large as 10^{-6} m s-2 according to the second term of Eq.
 (2).
 The net effect results from the averaging of all possible atomic trajectories.
-This leads in principle to a cancellation of the effect, provided that this velocity distribution is symmetric and well centered around zero, and that atoms with different transverse velocities do perform the interferometer and are detected with the same efficiency, or at least symmetrically with respect to the center of the velocity distribution.
-In practice, residual asymmetries and geometrical effects, such as due to laser beams inhomogeneities and finite size of the detection zone, can compromise this cancellation46.
-The effect can then be evaluated by performing gravity measurements with different orientations by rotating the experiment57, the average between two opposite orientations allowing to cancel the
+This leads in principle to a cancelation of the effect, provided that this velocity distribution is symmetric and well centered around zero, and that atoms with different transverse velocities do perform the interferometer and are detected with the same efficiency, or at least symmetrically with respect to the center of the velocity distribution.
+In practice, residual asymmetries and geometrical effects, such as due to laser beam inhomogeneities and finite size of the detection zone, can compromise this cancelation.46 The effect can then be evaluated by performing gravity measurements with different orientations by rotating the experiment,57 the average between two opposite orientations allowing to cancel the effect.
+An efficient alternative consists of counter rotating the experiment52 or more simply the retroreflecting Raman mirror^{90,91} in order to compensate for the Earth rotation and thus eliminate the phase shifts induced by Coriolis acceleration.

 The third effect arises from the deviation of the Raman lasers wavefronts with respect to the ideally flat equiphase surfaces that act as a reference ruler used to measure the position of the free falling atoms at each of the three laser pulses.
 The required level of flatness is extremely demanding as a distortion as small as 0.1 nm corresponds to a Raman phase difference of about 1 mrad.
 The net effect results from the averaging of all possible trajectories, which samples differently the phase defects at each pulse.
-One can calculate that for the simple case of a curvature, and for an atomic temperature of 2 μ K, a wavefront flatness of $\lambda/300$ Peak to Valley over 1 cm is required to keep the error on the gravity measurement below 10^{-8} m.s-2 (Ref.92).
-This implies that already the Gaussian character of the Raman laser beams has an effect, so that large size beam of waists larger than 1 cm are required to reduce the effect of the residual curvature.
-Finally, this effect is the most important contribution in the accuracy budget of the most accurate gravimeters, with contributions, up to recently, of order of $3 - 4 \times 10^{-8}$ m.s-2.
-To evaluate this effect, one can investigate its dependence when increasing the atom temperature57, or when selecting the trajectories, either by truncating the detection area93 or the size of the Raman laser beam94.
-But, none of these methods allowed to evaluate the effect with a low enough uncertainty to make the accuracy of the atomic sensor better than the announced one of the best classical instrument, the FG5 (Ref.
+One can calculate that for the simple case of a curvature, and for an atomic temperature of 2 μ K, a wavefront flatness of $\lambda/300$ Peak to Valley over 1 cm is required to keep the error on the gravity measurement below 10^{-8} m s-2 (Ref.
+92).
+This implies that already the Gaussian character of the Raman laser beams has an effect, so that a large size beam of waists larger than 1 cm are required to reduce the effect of the residual curvature.
+Finally, this effect is the most important contribution in the accuracy budget of the most accurate gravimeters, with contributions, up to recently, of order of 3-4 $\times 10^{-8}$ m s-2.
+To evaluate this effect, one can investigate its dependence when increasing the atom temperature,57 or when selecting the trajectories, either by truncating the detection area93 or the size of the Raman laser beam.94 But, none of these methods allowed evaluating the effect with a low enough uncertainty to make the accuracy of the atomic sensor better than the announced one of the best classical instruments, the FG5 (Ref.
 53) or FG5-X (Ref.
 95) corner cube gravimeters.
-A better method consists in extrapolating the bias to zero temperatures by performing g measurements as a function of decreasing temperatures.
-Such measurements, using ultracold atoms produced via evaporative cooling in a dipole trap, recently allowed for extracting a model of the wavefront and reducing the uncertainty of the wavefront aberration bias down to 1.3×10^{-8} m.s-2 (Ref.
+A better method consists of extrapolating the bias to zero temperatures by performing g measurements as a function of decreasing temperatures.
+Such measurements, using ultracold atoms produced via evaporative cooling in a dipole trap, recently allowed for extracting a model of the wavefront and reducing the uncertainty of the wavefront aberration bias down to 1.3×10^{-8} m s-2 (Ref.
 92).